Understanding Our Grants

 - Propose a program that aligns with at least one of UWRF’s Focus Areas

-- Be a 501(c)3 nonprofit or coalition of Organizations with a nonprofit Fiscal Agent
+- Be a locally governed, independent 501(c)3 nonprofit or coalition of locally governed organizations with a locally governed, independent 501(c)3 nonprofit Fiscal Agent

 - Adhere to good governance standards through an annual tax return (990/990EZ), an active volunteer Board of Directors, and an IRS determination letter verifying non-profit status.